 - a.
 Judges/Show Officials - i.
-Judges for all County Qualifying shows shall be competent, well-qualified individuals approved by the state horse show committee and able to reach a definitive decision based on sound judgment and have the confidence to stand by decisions without being defensive. - ii.
-Good judging depends upon the correct observation of horses and/or riders against a standard commonly accepted as the ideal according to the conditions of the class being judged.
-The judge must place each class in accordance with the rules and class specifications as outlined in this handbook, and evaluate and rank riders and horses, as they appear THAT DAY.
-They should never pin horses or riders based on their previous show records.
-It is essential that judges are not partial to any particular breed or be excessively critical. - iii.
-The decisions of the judge and show officials are final.
-Exhibitors and/or spectators do not have the right to inspect the judge's card or visit the judge without permission of the show steward.
-However, an exhibitor may request, through the show steward, the reason for a decision and, at a proper time and place, the show steward may request the judge to give his/her reason for the decision.
-Any questions from such individuals must be channeled through the show steward and show committee. - b.
-In cases where a determination cannot be made from the 4-H Rules the following rulebooks will be sourced: - Dressage (both Dressage and Western Dressage)- United States Equestrian Federation (USEF) Rulebook - ii.
+Judges for all County Qualifying shows shall be competent, well-qualified individuals approved by the state horse show committee who are able to reach a definitive decision based on sound judgment and have the confidence to stand by decisions without being defensive.

+- ii.
+Good judging relies on observing horses and riders based on the ideal for each class.
+Judges must rank classes according to the rules in this handbook and evaluate them as they appear that day.
+They should remain neutral and avoid being overly critical of any breed. - iii.
+The judge's and show officials' decisions are final.
+Exhibitors and spectators cannot check the judge's card or speak to the judge without the steward's permission.
+Exhibitors can request a reason for a decision through the steward, who may then ask the judge to explain.
+Questions should go through the steward and show committee. - b.
+In cases where a determination cannot be made from the 4-H Rules, the following rulebooks will be sourced: - Dressage (both Dressage and Western Dressage)- United States Equestrian Federation (USEF) Rulebook and the Western Dressage Association of America (WDAA) - ii.
 English USEF Rulebook - iii.
 Games- American Quarter Horse Association Rulebook (AQHA) - iv.
 Western and Ranch- American Quarter Horse Association Rulebook (AQHA) - v.
 Very Small Equine- American Miniature Horse Association (AMHA) - vi.
 National Collegiate Athletic Association (NCAA)